chetankush/bazaar-app/README.md

 Utilizes Firebase Authentication for user management.
 Data Display:

-Fetches and displays data from a public API.
+Fetches and displays data from a NODE JS API created by me.

 Visual representation of the fetched data.
 State Management: